Paladins-Inn/torganized-play-users/CONTRIBUTING.md

 ### Issue Reporting Disclaimer

-We want to improve the quality of torganized-play-players and good bug reports are welcome!
+We want to improve the quality of torganized-play-users and good bug reports are welcome!
 But our capacity is limited, thus we reserve the right to close or to not process insufficient bug reports in favor of those which are very cleanly documented and easy to reproduce.
-Even though we would like to solve each well-documented issue, there is always the chance that it will not happen - remember: torganized-play-players is Open Source and comes without warranty.
+Even though we would like to solve each well-documented issue, there is always the chance that it will not happen - remember: torganized-play-users is Open Source and comes without warranty.

 Bug report analysis support is very welcome! (e.g. pre-analysis or proposing solutions)

 ## Contribute Code

-You are welcome to contribute code to torganized-play-players in order to fix bugs or to implement new features.
+You are welcome to contribute code to torganized-play-users in order to fix bugs or to implement new features.

 There are three important things to know: